taichi-master/canvas/README.md

 For Production:
 --------------

+*** Notice: It seems there is a problem with the Canvas2Image library.
+It doesn't work well with my Server Side Rendering architecture.
+Needs to find a better library, until no production for now.

 Please first 'npm run dist', then copy /assets, /dist, /server folders and /appDB.json and /package.json files to the production server.

 Then type 'npm install --production' to install all the dependencies.